Table of Contents

 New features typically represent significant changes to the website.
 We ask that before you begin work on adding functionality or features that you bring up your proposed changes as a GitHub Issue first.

-This helps the site maintainers anticipate and plan for incorporating large-scale changes, and how they'll affect the website.
-It will also allow us to see how your proposed changes align with our roadmap, as well as discuss accessibility implications.
+This helps the site maintainers anticipate and plan for incorporating large-scale changes, how they'll affect the website, as well as discuss potential accessibility implications.

 Fixing things